jasonbyrne/minikin/README.md

 SMALL BUT MIGHTY!

 Yet another web server?
 Why?!
 Well, the other ones are really big.
 They have dependencies and do too much.
 I just wanted a simple way to start up an HTTP server, handle some routes, and handle the core use cases that you need most of the time.
 80-20 rule.
 No other fluff.

-So here you go.
+And no dependencies!

 Install it with: